india-raven/cs/README.md

 However, if you would like to launch your own clone, you will need to configure a new application with Heroku.

-##VisualClimate's Future
+###VisualClimate's Future

 We would love to continue iterating and developing this application to its full potential.
 Here are some ideas we'd like to create:

--Machine Learning projection of temperature changes in the future -Blog
+-Machine Learning future temperature projections -Volunteer Opportunities
--Volunteer Feature
 -Donation Feature for Climate Change Initiatives
+-Blog